Voting machines are in the news

 Let's get rid of computers in elections.

-They prevent people from observing procedures and verifying outcomes.
+They prevent people from observing.

 We don't need computers to run elections,